lindonroberts/academic-website/content/authors/admin/_index.md

 **Recent news:**

+- (Feb-21) Some thoughts I have about giving research seminars are now available on the [ANU MSI website](https://maths.anu.edu.au/files/talk-advice.pdf).
+They are based on mine and [Pierre Portal's](https://sites.google.com/view/pierre-portal/home) experiences and are aimed at students in any area of mathematics.
+Of course, they are just our opinions and shouldn't be taken as definitive!
 - (Dec-21) Our paper *Does Model Calibration Reduce Uncertainty in Climate Projections?*, led by [Simon Tett](https://www.research.ed.ac.uk/en/persons/simon-tett) (University of Edinburgh) has been accepted to the Journal of Climate.
 Read the paper [here](https://doi.org/10.1175/JCLI-D-21-0434.1), or my brief summary for mathematicians [here]({{< ref "publication/climate-calibration-uncertainty/index.md" >}}).
 - (Dec-21) I will be speaking about [convex-constrained DFO](http://arxiv.org/abs/2111.05443) at [WoMBaT](https://wombat.mocao.org/) and [AustMS 2021](https://austms.org.au/event/austms-2021/).
 - (Nov-21) I am lead organizer for the [Workshop on the Intersections of Computation and Optimisation](https://maths.anu.edu.au/news-events/events/workshop-intersections-computation-and-optimisations) on 22-25 November at ANU.
 This is the first such workshop, a new initiative of the AustMS special interest group [MoCaO](https://www.mocao.org/).